GameStop is up for sale as video game market shifts online

 On Tuesday, the video game retailer confirmed it's conducting "exploratory discussions with third parties regarding a potential transaction."
 It added there was no guarantee a deal would happen.

 The company had drawn takeover interest from private equity firms such as Sycamore Partners, according to Bloomberg.
-The reported interest follows a roughly 25% drop in GameStop's stock in recent years.
-The company's stock bounced more than 3% on confirmation of the talks.
+The reported interest follows a roughly 25 percent drop in GameStop's stock in recent years.
+The company's stock bounced more than 3 percent on confirmation of the talks.

 The potential sale underscores the toll online retail and digital distribution of video games have taken on GameStop.
 Over the past few years, the company has attempted to diversify its revenue by expanding into geek merchandise, like genre-related figures and apparel.
 Still, it has faced competition in its core game market.